M4tth4ck333/jan-browser-extension/README.md

 npm run dev:all      # runs Vite (extension) and MCP server watch in parallel
 ```

 Then load the extension from `dist/` in Chrome (Developer mode → Load unpacked).
-The background service worker will connect to the MCP bridge at `ws://127.0.0.1:17389` automatically when running.
+The background service worker connects to the MCP bridge at `ws://127.0.0.1:17389` automatically when running.

 To verify the connection: